+Home | Museum | Wanted | Specs | Previous | Next |

 accumulator) appears to have been added as part of the later revisions of

-the Compet 16 design, and wasn't yet designed in on the earlier Compet 22C.
+the Compet 16 design, and wasn't yet designed into the earlier Compet 22C.

 When the Compet 22 is first turned on, the display is filled with gibberish